kor5n/ping-pong/README.md

-ping-pong
+ping-pong.
-A game with two platforms and a bouncing ball
+A game with two platforms and a bouncing ball.